Why Become a Police Officer? 5 Reasons You Can't Ignore

 No two days are the same for a police officer, thanks to a wide variety of job duties and the possibility that anything could happen on your shift.
 An officer’s day can include arresting suspects, issuing citations, responding to emergency calls, patrolling their assigned area, testifying in court and just about everything in between.

 Thanks to the excellent pensions and retirement packages offered by most precincts, many officers have the opportunity to enjoy early retirement.
-Certain agencies offer police officers full retirement packages after just 20–25 years on the force!
+While it’s not guaranteed in every situation, certain agencies offer police officers full retirement packages after just 20–25 years on the force, according to the International Association of Chiefs of Police.2

 This early retirement option provides an opportunity for further education or even a second career.
 Some agencies even offer tuition assistance, meaning officers could be working toward a degree in a new field while still policing full time.
 Early retirement options also give officers a chance to spend more time with their families or doing other things they enjoy after devoting years of honored service to their communities.